 • Vygotsky, L. S. (1978).
 Mind in Society: The Development of Higher Psychological Processes.
 Harvard University Press.
 The essential Vygotsky text, including his concepts of the ZPD and private speech.
 More accessible than Piaget, with direct classroom applications.

 • Bruner, J. S. (1966).
-Toward a Theory of Instruction.
+Towards a Theory of Instruction.
 Harvard University Press.
-Bruner's synthesis of Piaget and Vygotsky, introducing scaffolding and the spiral curriculum, both essential for modern teaching practice.
+Bruner's synthesis of Piaget and Vygotsky, introducing scaffolding and the spiral curriculum, both essential for modern teaching practise.

 • Alexander, R. (2008).
 Essays on Pedagogy.
 Routledge.
-British educational researcher Robin Alexander's analysis of pedagogical traditions, including Piagetian and Vygotskian approaches, with sharp observations on UK classroom practice.
+British educational researcher Robin Alexander's analysis of pedagogical traditions, including Piagetian and Vygotskian approaches, with sharp observations on UK classroom practise.

-Here's how to think about Piaget and Vygotsky in your own practice:
+Here's how to think about Piaget and Vygotsky in your own practise:

 Piaget is the architect of the environment; Vygotsky is the architect of the interaction.